CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 Now that you have the Sub-account User or Role plus the payer account Role, you will need to add policies to both.

-#### Attach AssumeRole policy to IAM Role/User in Kubecost primary sub-account
+#### Attach AssumeRole policy to IAM Role/User in nOps primary sub-account

-Add the IAM Policy below to the IAM Role/User in the AWS sub-account with Kubecost primary.
+Add the IAM Policy below to the IAM Role/User in the AWS sub-account with nOps primary.
 This policy allows the sub-account role to use sts:AssumeRole and assume the IAM Role created in the payer account.

 The SpotDataAccess policy statement is optional, and only needed if the Spot data feed is configured (see “Setting up the Spot Data feed” step below).